Moving holographic boundaries

 In general, under an irrelevant deformation of a conformal field theory (CFT), the understanding is that at high energies or in the ultraviolet (UV) the (quantum) theory is ill-defined.
 The theory involves ambiguities and/or singularities and thus, the deformation is not solvable.
 In general we may, but not necessarily, attribute this to the existence of infinitely many irrelevant operators at the fixed point.
 See \Asrat\ for further discussion.

 The $T{\bar T}$ deformation, however, defines or results in a theory that is under better mathematical tractability.
 In particular, the deformation preserves some of the symmetries of the original theory, and in the resulting deformed theory, for several quantities including quantum observables (\eg, Lagrangian density, currents, \etc.), exact and finite or non-singular results are obtained.
-Among these, the principal quantity of interest is the energy (or the partition function).
+Among these, the principal quantity of interest is the energy (or the canonical partition function).
 Thus, in this sense the deformation is solvable.

-The energy spectrum (and hence the usual partition function) of the deformed theory (quantized on a circle\foot{There is a minimum size of the circle below which the Casimir energy or the effective central charge becomes complex, see \Asrat\ and references therein.}) is obtained using the operator product expansion (OPE) technique \WilsonMM\ (in particular in the case the original theory is a CFT).
+The energy spectrum (and hence the canonical partition function) of the deformed theory (quantized on a circle\foot{There is a minimum size of the circle below which the Casimir energy or the effective central charge becomes complex, see \Asrat\ and references therein.}) is obtained (in particular in the case the original theory is a CFT) using the operator product expansion (OPE) technique \WilsonMM.
 See also equation (C.7) in Appendix C. At short distances or high energies the deformed theory exhibits Hagedorn density of states and non-locality.
 Thus, at high energies the deformed theory is not governed by a conventional local fixed point, see \Asrat\ and references therein.

 In the case the undeformed theory is a holographic CFT \ie, dual to string theory in $AdS_3$ (times some compact internal space), the dual spacetime after $T{\bar T}$ deformation\foot{For one sign of the coupling.
 In our notation the sign is positive.
 See also \refs{\ApoloMM,\ \ManschotMM} for discussions in the case the sign of the coupling is negative.} is proposed to be $AdS_3$ with a Dirichlet boundary condition at a finite radial distance which is fixed by the deformation coupling.
-Thus, in this sense, $T{\bar T}$ deformation moves the boundary where the CFT is thought to live into the bulk \McGough.
+Thus, in this sense, $T{\bar T}$ deformation is proposed to move the boundary where the CFT is thought to live into the bulk \McGough.